Veilios/web-sprint-challenge-advanced-state-management/README.md

 ### Task 2: Project Requirements
 Your finished project must include all of the following requirements:

-- [ ] Plan and implement how you are going to manage your state for your application
+- [Done] Plan and implement how you are going to manage your state for your application
-- [ ] You _must_ use Redux as your state management system
+- [Done] You _must_ use Redux as your state management system
-- [ ] Complete the tasks listed within:
+- [Done] Complete the tasks listed within:
         * `./reducers/index.js`
         * `./actions/index.js`
         * `./index.js`